We’re here to help end HIV transmission among gay and homosexually active men by helping them test often, treat early and stay safe.

 HIV self-testing in Australia

-The first HIV self-test is now approved for sale in Australia.
-An HIV self-test is a finger-prick blood test that you can perform on yourself, at home or elsewhere, and receive results in 15 minutes.
-The testing kit comes as an easy-to-use device with directions.
+The HIV self-test is a finger-prick blood test that you can perform on yourself, at home or elsewhere, and receive results in 15 minutes.
+The testing kit, which you can order online for free, comes as an easy-to-use device with directions.

 Gay, bi and queer men (cis and trans) have several HIV testing options: